Last update: 4/15/2022

 - Through EMR platforms APIs

 - Through the EMR platform, online pages shared by you

 - Through EMR platform online pages accessed by Company’s corporate accounts with your authorization to see your PII

 - Through emails, SMS, or other means of communication channels

 2. Protected Health Information and Sensitive Personal Information

 3. Non-Personally Identifiable Information

 Our Website, Solutions, and Service Providers may also collect non-personally identifiable (anonymous) information (“Non-PII”) from visitors, including cancer patients, health care providers, staff, clinical staff, oncology experts, data analysts, and health plan administrators.
-Non personally identifiable information is any information that, by itself, cannot be directly associated with you.
+Non personally identifiable information is any information that cannot be directly or indirectly associated with you.